Early Childhood Special Education Teacher: Job Duties, Pay Information

 - Work is engaging and hands-on

-- You may develop a close one-on-one working relationship with each of your students
+- Develop a close one-on-one working relationship with each of your students

-- You will work with a group of professionals who are dedicated to helping children with special needs to thrive
+- Work with a group of professionals who are dedicated to helping children with special needs to thrive

 - It’s very easy to become emotionally attached to a student

-- Your mission as a teacher may conflict with parents’ goals for the student
+- Can be difficult to align teaching experience with parents’ goals for the student

-- Responsible for a tremendous amount of paperwork associated with each disabled student
+- Responsible for a tremendous amount of paperwork associated with each special-needs student

 - Extensive training required

 Continuing education is a valuable way to stay current and up-to-date and increase one’s real value in the job market.